 The Margot Lloyd Scholarship is open to young singers and conductors who wish to develop their skills in choral music.
 The scholarship is typically valued at $1500 per annum.
 The North Shore Chorale offers up to two scholarships each year and is presently seeking applications from young male singers (tenor or bass) for the 2018 year.
-The successful applicant will join our existing Margot Lloyd Scholar, Luana Prictor, who joined the choir in 2017 as an Assistant Musical Director.

 Successful applicants will be required to sing in the North Shore Chorale for a period of one year.
 Singers will be guaranteed substantial solo performance opportunities, while conductors will receive valuable mentoring and conducting experience.
 Attendance at the majority of rehearsals will be required, although a small number of absences around school or university exam periods is permitted, should that be needed.